engeniousio/orchestrator-docs/docs/installing.md

 1. Open Terminal.

-2. Make sure that you are in the current working directory.
+2. Make sure that you are in the directory created during Install (step 5).

 3. Run build command: